GaborIreHun/Glass-Type/README.md

 # Glass-Type
-Machine Learning 2, Predicting type of the glass using Decision Tree, Random Forest, Ridge Regression, KNN, and ANN models
+College project.
+Machine Learning 2, Predicting type of the glass using Decision Tree, Random Forest, Ridge Regression, KNN, and ANN models.
+I used the glass_data.csv dataset, what is  available at https://www.kaggle.com/ypzhangsam/glassdata .